In English, the subjunctive mood forms are easy to use.

 To get a basic understanding of the subjunctive mood and how to use it, we need to look at the meaning and the grammatical forms in the present subjunctive and past subjunctive.

 What is the meaning of the subjunctive?

-We use it most often when formal writing and speaking.
-More so in business English when there is a need to express desires, urgency, importance or necessity.
+We use it most often in formal writing register and speaking.
+It is often used in business English when there is a need to express desires, urgency, importance, or necessity.

 You will notice also, we use that after these verbs and expressions.